Click on publishers' names for more information.

 CO-AUTHORED or CO-EDITED BOOKS

 Migrations: New Short Fiction from Africa (with Efemia Chela and Bongani Kona) eds.
-Cape Town: Short Story Day Africa.
+Cape Town and London: Short Story Day Africa and New Internationalist.

 English for Academic Purposes (principal author; contributors Robert Balfour, Pinky Makoe, Jean Mitchell, Helen Moffett, Bernard Nchindila, and Dianne Shober).
 Cape Town: Oxford University Press Southern Africa.
 (International version also available.)